 Both systems are still in regular use, even though Dobson spectrophotometers are no longer manufactured.
-In order to further maintain a dense network of TOC observations worldwide, new automatic, reliable, simple and cost-effective systems have been developed.
+In order to further maintain a dense network of TOC observations worldwide, new automatic, reliable, simple and costeffective systems have been developed.

-2.2 BTS Solar
+2.2 BTS-Solar

-BTS Solar is based on a BTS unit with directly mounted diffusor entrance optic and a tube for field of view, FOV, limitation for irradiance measurements (no optical fibre).
-The device is described and characterised (e.g. $FOV = \pm 1.4^{\circ}$) in detail in Zuber et al. (2018b).
-For the TOC determination a least-squares minimization algorithm in the wavelength range from 305 nm to 350 different TOC retrieval algorithm, which is validated by the long-term/seasonal performance in this study.
+BTS-Solar is based on a BTS unit with directly mounted diffusor entrance optic and a tube for field-of-view (FOV) limitation for irradiance measurements (no optical fibre).
+The device is described and characterized (e.g. FOV = $\pm 1.4^{\circ}$ ) in detail in Zuber et al. (2018b).
+For the TOC determination a least-squares minimization algorithm in the wavelength range from 305 to 350 nm according to Huber et al. (1995) could be used to take advantage of the entire full spectrum, as is used by the Koherent measurement system discussed in Sect.
+2.3.
+However, for the BTS-Solar, and in contrast to Koherent, we developed a different TOC retrieval algorithm, which is validated by the long-term/seasonal performance in this study.
 The algorithm is also described in more detail in Zuber et al. (2018b).
-In summary, the technique is based on the comparison from two selected wavelength bands (instead of the entire spectrum as for Koherent) of the measured data with a lookup table, LUT, precalculated by the libRadtran software package for radiative transfer calculations (Emde et al., 2016).
+In summary, the technique is based on the comparison of two selected wavelength bands (instead of the entire spectrum as for Koherent) of the measured data with a lookup table (LUT) pre-calculated by the libRadtran software package for radiative transfer calculations (Emde et al., 2016).

 For the intercomparison within this paper two adaptions of the previous campaign retrieval algorithm (Zuber et al., 2018b) have been applied.